dbos-inc/dbos-docs/docs/python/programming-guide.md

 This guide assumes you have a Postgres database running locally.
 If not, see the [quickstart](../quickstart.md) for instructions on how to set it up.

+## 1. Scaffolding

-Before starting, let's quickly initialize a new DBOS application.
+First, let's intialize a new DBOS application.
 In a clean directory, run:

 ```shell